AymenRumi/DataEngineerTakeHomeChallenge/Solution/README.md

 Futher methods may be added to deal with future data processing needs

-Code below contains the `template` for the preprocessor objects
+Code below contains the `template` for the preprocessor object

 ```python